Building a foundation for future soccer success

 Cost and Registration

-Additional Training Fees: $200 total split up over 4 to 6 months for a total of $375 for the entire program.
+Additional Training Fees: (TBD for 2018 Season) total split up over 4 to 6 months.

 All Costs cover: